octo-technology/OpenTezos/docs/ligo/introduction.md

 LIGO currently offers four _flavours_ of syntaxes:

-- **PascaLIGO**, a syntax inspired by the Pascal language, provides an imperative developer experience.
+- **PascaLigo**, a syntax inspired by the Pascal language, provides an imperative developer experience.

-- **CameLIGO**, a syntax inspired from [OCaml](https://ocaml.org/), that allows to write in a functional style.
+- **CameLigo**, a syntax inspired from [OCaml](https://ocaml.org/), that allows to write in a functional style.

-- **ReasonLIGO**, a syntax inspired from [ReasonML](https://reasonml.github.io/), that builds on the strong points of OCaml but still aims to be familiar JavaScript developers.
+- **ReasonLigo**, a syntax inspired from [ReasonML](https://reasonml.github.io/), that builds on the strong points of OCaml but still aims to be familiar JavaScript developers.

-- **JsLIGO**, the latest syntax released, inspired by the popular JavaScript language.
+- **JsLigo**, the latest syntax released, inspired by the popular JavaScript language.

 <NotificationBar>